 Common Issues in Egg Laying – How Do Chickens Make Eggs?

-As with any biological process, there are a number of issues that can arise during egg laying in chickens.
-In this section, I will discuss two of the most common issues that chicken owners may encounter: egg binding and prolapse, and preventing bacterial contamination.
+As with any biological process, chickens can face issues during egg laying.
+In this section, I discuss two of the most common problems chicken owners encounter: egg binding and prolapse, and preventing bacterial contamination.

 Egg Binding and Prolapse